Here's a completely decadent recipe for fluffy brownies. This is a slightly healthier version than a regular version, with a nice list of ingredients.

 - 1 cup mashed sweet potato

 - ½ cup of gluten-free flour

 - 1/3 cup ofSük hot chocolate Mocha (replacing cocoa, it will be even more decadent).

 - 1/3 cup of LIVA date sugar (orLYNQ Invincible Chocolate, if you prefer an even healthier and less sweet version)

 - 1/3 cup ofcoconut oil

 - 1/3 cup gluten-free, dairy-free chocolate chips

-- Maple Quinoa Crunchy Granola Granola for garnishe
+- Maple Quinoa Crunchy Granola Granola for garnish

-- Steam 1 large sweet potato, peeled into cubes, until the cubes are tender.
-The cubes must come apart with a fork.
+- Steam 1 large cubed sweet potato, peeled into cubes, until the cubes are tender.
+The cubes should come apart with a fork.
 Mash with a fork on a plate, and add a few tears of water if the mash is too dry.
-Let cool flat on the plate for a few minutes.es.
+Let cool flat on the plate for a few minutes.

 - Preheat the oven to 350 F..

-- Line a 20cm X 20cm square pan with parchment paper, and leave the sides long enough for unmoulding.e.
+- Line a square pan (20cm X 20cm) with parchment paper, and leave the sides long enough for unmoulding.

-- In a bowl, put the mashed sweet potato, gluten flour, hot chocolate Sük, date sugar or LYNQ Invincible, coconut oil, vanilla, eggs and baking powder.
-Mix with a wooden spoon until smooth.
-Add the broken pieces and stir again.eau.
+- In a bowl, combine the mashed sweet potatoes, flour in gluten, hot chocolate Sük, date sugar (or LYNQ Invincible), coconut oil, vanilla, eggs and baking powder.
+Mix with a wooden spoon until well blended.
+Add the broken pieces and stir again.

-- Bake for about 22 minutes, or until a toothpick inserted into the brownie comes out clean.e.
+- Bake for about 22 minutes, or until a toothpick inserted into brownie comes out clean.

 - Leave to rest for ten minutes before unmolding.